tynopet/homework/homework-73/wb_page21.md

     2. Where will you plan to stay?
     3. Are you going to speak to Ted tomorrow?
     4. Janine is unlikely to pass her exam.
-    5. There's going to storm.
+    5. There's going to be a storm.
     6. He could be the champion.
     7. Scientists are likely to find a cure for cancer.
     8. We may not attend the meeting.